Why you need

 Today, I wonder: how much of it was read?

 If the World Bank is anything to go by, the answer is ‘bugger all.’
-According to reporting from The Guardian, over 30% of the PDFs produced by the World Bank were never downloaded at all.
+According to reporting from The Guardian, more than 30% of the PDFs produced by the World Bank were never downloaded at all.

 Why we use PDFs when